nictur/lesson-task-htmlcss-module2-lesson2/README.md

 # HTML and CSS - Module 2

-## Lesson Task 2 Question
+## Task 2

-In this lesson task we will be adding the contact form to the contact.html page.
+In this task we will be adding the contact form to the contact.html page.

 ## Brief